-- A) Any modifications of Article V Section 2(B)(2) and Article V Section 3 requires a 3/4 affirmative vote. - 1) Point of Order: It shall not be in order for any clauses of Article V Section 2(B)(2) and Article V Section 3 to be suspended.

-B) Eligibility:

-- 1) Programs and services proposed in the Students' Initiative campaign: - Student Group Culture Weeks and Graduations - Student Initiated Outreach - Educational Research Grants - Academic Professional Conference Travel Grants - United States Students Association Funding - Club Sports Championship Travel Grants - Special Interest Nexus Insert Publication Grants. - 2) A.S.
-Boards, Commissions, and Committees that advance the accessibility and diversity of the University that do not have ballot initiative lock-ins. - 3) All Internal Lock-In Funding shall be allocated under the same policies and procedures governing Associated Students Boards, Commissions, and Committees regardless of non-A.S. status.
+- A) Any modifications of Article V Section 2(B)(2) and Article V Section 3 requires a 3/4 affirmative vote. - B) Point of Order: It shall not be in order for any clauses of Article V Section 2(B)(2) and Article V Section 3 to be suspended. - C) Eligibility: - 1) Programs and services proposed in the Students' Initiative campaign: - Student Group Culture Weeks and Graduations - Student Initiated Outreach - Educational Research Grants - Academic Professional Conference Travel Grants - United States Students Association Funding - Club Sports Championship Travel Grants - Special Interest Nexus Insert Publication Grants. - 2) A.S.
+Boards, Commissions, and Committees that advance the accessibility and diversity of the University that do not have ballot initiative lock-ins. - 3) All Internal Lock-In Funding shall be allocated under the same policies and procedures governing Associated Students Boards, Commissions, and Committees regardless of non-A.S. status. - D) Creation: - 3) A three-fourths (3/4) affirmative vote is required to create a By-Law Internal Lock-In. - E) Modification and/or Removal: - a.
+A three-fourths (3/4) affirmative vote is required to modify and/or remove a By-Law Internal Lock-In. - F) Six percent (6%) or no less than forty-five thousand dollars (\$45,000.00) of the total A.S. unallocated fund shall be allocated to Student Initiated Outreach programs.

-C) Creation:

-- 1) A three-fourths (3/4) affirmative vote is required to create a By-Law Internal Lock-In. - D) Modification and/or Removal: - 1) A three-fourths (3/4) affirmative vote is required to modify and/or remove a By-Law Internal Lock-In. - E) Six percent (6%) or no less than forty-five thousand dollars (\$45,000.00) of the total A.S. unallocated fund shall be allocated to Student Initiated Outreach programs. - F) Two point seventeen percent (2.17%) or no more than twenty thousand dollars (\$20,000.00) of the total A.S. unallocated fund shall be allocated to the United States Students Association. - G) Six percent (6%) or no less than forty-five thousand dollars (\$45,000.00) of the total A.S. unallocated fund shall be allocated to Finance Board to allocate to cultural weeks/months and graduations such as Black History Month and Lavender Graduation. - H) Five percent (5%) of the total A.S. unallocated fund or no more than thirty-thousand dollars (\$30,000.00) shall be allocated to Finance Board to distribute to Sports Clubs' championship/invitational type competitions' travel costs and board costs with a cap of three-thousand dollars (\$3,000.00) per team per year. - I) Four percent (4%) of the total A.S. unallocated fund or no more than twenty-thousand dollars (\$20,000.00) shall be allocated to Finance Board to distribute to Academic Teams'

-championship/invitational competitions' travel costs with a cap of five-thousand dollars (\$5,000.00) to any one team per quarter.
+- G) Two point seventeen percent (2.17%) or no more than twenty thousand dollars (\$20,000.00) of the total A.S. unallocated fund shall be allocated to the United States Students Association. - H) Six percent (6%) or no less than forty-five thousand dollars (\$45,000.00) of the total A.S. unallocated fund shall be allocated to Finance Board to allocate to cultural weeks/months and graduations such as Black History Month and Lavender Graduation. - I) Five percent (5%) of the total A.S. unallocated fund or no more than thirty-thousand dollars (\$30,000.00) shall be allocated to Finance Board to distribute to Sports Clubs' championship/invitational type competitions' travel costs and board costs with a cap of threethousand dollars (\$3,000.00) per team per year. - J) Four percent (4%) of the total A.S. unallocated fund or no more than twenty-thousand dollars (\$20,000.00) shall be allocated to Finance Board to distribute to Academic Teams' championship/invitational competitions' travel costs with a cap of five-thousand dollars (\$5,000.00) to any one team per quarter. - H) No more than ten-thousand dollars (\$10,000.00) of the total Finance Board/Student Organization Program Fund shall be allocated to Finance Board to distribute to the Science, Technology, Aerospace, Research and Kapital (STARK) fund in order to distribute to student groups that are inclined to the sciences and engineering realm.
+It will be used to fund student projects that would be donated to the university.
+There will be a cap of five-thousand dollars (\$5,000) per group.